 What is General Power of Attorney

+Lawwise also offers Power of Attorney Service.
 A General Power of Attorney is a legal document which allows your attorney to manage your financial affairs and property matters in your absence.
-It works only while you have no issue with your mental capacity.
+It works only when you have no issue with your mental capacity.
 If you become mentally incapable of managing your financial and property matters, the General Power of Attorney come to an end and your attorney can no longer act on your behalf.
-Law Wise Power of Attorney Lawyers can help you drafting a Power of Attorney document for you keeping in view your customised needs.
+Law Wise Power of Attorney Lawyers can help you draft a Power of Attorney document for you keeping in view your customised needs.

 What is continuing Power of Attorney for Property?

 A person can grant another person the right to manage one’s financial matters and take appropriate decisions once the grantor becomes incapable of doing so.

 The grantor can award Power of Attorney for Property only while he/she is capable but it takes effect once the need comes in case of his / her incapacity.
 In Ontario Substitute Decisions Act, 1992 (SDA) governs substitute decision-making with respect to property

 Property decisions can be many including but not limited to managing the grantor’s investments and income consistently, making timely bill payments, doing their budgeting, etc. It can also include making decisions about the place of residence and the living expenses of the grantor.